Minh-tao/BetterBudget/PROPOSAL.md

 - Trello for Project Management so we can create story maps and break the project down into small tasks.
 - Loading and saving data to a .dat file
 - Integration with GitHub for version control and collaboration
+- Group Communication with a discord server and resource/reference storage

 ### Backend
 - `Transaction` class representing a single transaction, with fields such as name, amount, date, and payment method